Marco-Costa1602/Marco-Costa1602/README.md

 - 🔭 I don't work as a dev...
 Yet!

-- 🌱 I’m currently learning C# and ASP.NET
+- 🌱 I’m currently learning C# and ASP.NET at Blue Ed-Tech
+- and Computer Science at UFSJ.

 - ❓ Ask me about Python and Mysql.